josh-holder/josh-holder.github.io/_posts/2026-03-20-drone-bench.md

 It doesn't take a ton of imagination to [connect the dots](https://www.youtube.com/watch?v=O-2tpwW0kmU) about what this could enable.
 There are two distinct threat models to address here.

 One way these capabilities could cause harm is through **uplift**: by enabling a non-expert bad actor to train a drone to hurt people or infrastructure.
 Back in November 2025, [Anthropic did a study](https://red.anthropic.com/2025/project-fetch/) which explicitly explored the potential for LLMs to uplift untrained Anthropic employees in completing tasks with robotic dogs.
 Even then, AI use yielded a 2x speedup, and four months later I think this ship has fully sailed.
-Although accuracy is still low on some tasks and the remaining failures would be tricky to debug without prior knowledge, **if LLMs can *themselves* complete tasks end-to-end a good portion of the time, they can straightforwardly assist non-experts in developing autonomous systems.**
+Although accuracy is still low on some tasks and the remaining failures would be tricky to debug without prior knowledge, **if LLMs can *themselves* complete tasks end-to-end a good portion of the time, it strains the imagination to believe they can't assist non-experts in developing autonomous systems.**

 Luckily, I don't think uplift is the most salient threat model for autonomy risks.
 Unlike bio risks, a single drone cannot cause ~limitless harm.
 This means that the potential negative effects from democratizing this technology are not as severe.
 Also, this domain is simply... not that hard, with the requisite knowledge sitting behind just a few hundred lines of well documented code rather than years in a wet lab.
 A sufficiently motivated bad actor in 2022 could've achieved this if they put their mind to it.